Student and Family Handbook

 Credit card payments can be made online using the LINQ Connect.
 LINQ is free to use and allows parents/guardians to view their child’s account activity, add money to their student’s account, and set up reminders.

-The USDA requires the meal pattern to be met at all times unless there is a disability for a child that restricts their diet.
+The USDA requires the meal pattern to be met at all times unless there is an allergy or disability for a child that restricts their diet.
 Whenever there is a special diet accommodation, there must be documentation on file.
-Contact your school nurse to get the Special Diet Statement form.
+Contact your school nurse or visit the district Nutrition Services website to get the Special Diet Statement Form.
+Nutrition Services is unable to accommodate preferences that are unrelated to a medical diagnosis.
+All special diet statement forms must be signed by a licensed provider.
+Lactose-free Milk is available upon a guardian's written request

 Visit the Nutrition Services page for more information.